S0ftwareUpd8/Renegade/README.md

 Q: Why did you switch from discord.js to Eris, Eris is so much harder REEEEEEEEEEEEEEEEEEEE -
 A: Me and the other devs made the decision to switch to Eris because it's better suited for a bot like this.
 It offers more features, especially on a per-command basis.
-     It is also easier to manage, which built in sharding, a command handler, and even support for custom commands!
+     It is also easier to manage, with built in sharding, a command handler, and even support for custom commands!
 Many large bots (Dyno included 👀) are written in Eris for some of the same reasons.

 Q: Can I make pull requests with Discord.js?
 I don't know Eris.
 -